Diels–Alder reaction: The diene

 The diene component of the Diels–Alder reaction can be either open-chain or cyclic, and it can host many different types of substituents.
 It must, however, be able to exist in the s-cis conformation, since this is the only conformer that can participate in the reaction.
 Though butadienes are typically more stable in the s-trans conformation, for most cases energy difference is small (~2–5 kcal/mol).

 A bulky substituent at the C2 or C3 position can increase reaction rate by destabilizing the s-trans conformation and forcing the diene into the reactive s-cis conformation.
 2-tert-butyl-buta-1,3-diene, for example, is 27 times more reactive than simple butadiene.
-Conversely, a diene having bulky substituents at both C2 and C3 are less reactive because the steric interactions between the substituents destabilize the s-cis conformation.
+Conversely, a diene having bulky substituents at both C2 and C3 is less reactive because the steric interactions between the substituents destabilize the s-cis conformation.

 Dienes with bulky terminal substituents (C1 and C4) decrease the rate of reaction, presumably by impeding the approach of the diene and dienophile.

 An especially reactive diene is 1-methoxy-3-trimethylsiloxy-buta-1,3-diene, otherwise known as Danishefsky's diene.
 It has particular synthetic utility as means of furnishing α,β–unsaturated cyclohexenone systems by elimination of the 1-methoxy substituent after deprotection of the enol silyl ether.
 Other synthetically useful derivatives of Danishefsky's diene include 1,3-alkoxy-1-trimethylsiloxy-1,3-butadienes (Brassard dienes) and 1-dialkylamino-3-trimethylsiloxy-1,3-butadienes (Rawal dienes).
 The increased reactivity of these and similar dienes is a result of synergistic contributions from donor groups at C1 and C3, raising the HOMO significantly above that of a comparable monosubstituted diene.

-Unstable (and thus highly reactive) dienes can be synthetically useful, e.g. o-quinodimethanes, can be generated in situ.
-In contrast, stable dienes, such as naphthalene, undergo Diels–Alder reactions require forcing conditions and/or highly reactive dienophiles, such as N-phenyl-maleimide.
+Unstable (and thus highly reactive) dienes can be synthetically useful, e.g. o-quinodimethanes can be generated in situ.
+In contrast, stable dienes, such as naphthalene, require forcing conditions and/or highly reactive dienophiles, such as N-phenylmaleimide.
 Anthracene, being less aromatic (and therefore more reactive for Diels–Alder syntheses) in its central ring can form a 9,10 adduct with maleic anhydride at 80 °C and even with acetylene, a weak dienophile, at 250 °C.